V-Sekai/manuals/decisions/20240424-reset-steamvr-controllers.md

 ## The Context

-We are considering the use of Quest 3 and light housed tracked index controllers for our project.
+We are considering the use of Quest 3 and light housed tracked index controllers for our project when using playspace calibration.

 ## The Problem Statement